coderanger/coderanger.net/content/posts/overtesting.md

 the things we promised as the interface to the outside world.
 Put another way, test code should care about results, not how you got them.
 Going back to our `apache2` recipe, we don't want to do things like check if a certain package is installed or certain process is running.
-If the interface we promised is, say, "this recipe will result in an Apache server listening on localhost:80" then just about the only thing we should be testing is `command("curl localhost")` and leave it at that.
+If the interface we promised is "this recipe will result in an Apache server listening on localhost:80" then just about the only thing we should be testing is `command("curl localhost")` and leave it at that.
 Sometimes you'll want a few other things like checking